dandyling/gallery/README.md

 # Unsplash Photo Gallery

-This is a website template for an [Unsplash API](https://unsplash.com/documentation) powered photo gallery.
-You will be able to use the website to display beautiful photos and wallpapers using the [api](https://unsplash.com/documentation) provided by Unsplash.
+This is a website template for [Unsplash](https://unsplash.com) powered photo gallery.
+You will be able to use the website to display beautiful photos and wallpapers using the [Unsplash API](https://unsplash.com/documentation) provided by Unsplash.

 The app is built with performance in mind.
 It uses [React Query](https://react-query.tanstack.com/), which has many benefits such as showing stale data while refetching, and infinite query.
 It also uses [Chakra UI](https://chakra-ui.com/), an accessible component library which are easily composible.